SegersIan/knowledge-base/content/cybersecurity/general-concepts.md

 ## Zero Trust

-  Nobody is trusted, regardless of wheter theey are internal or an external person or system.
+> Nobody is trusted, regardless of wheter theey are internal or an external person or system.
+> Never trust, always verify.

 There is no trust boundary and no network edge.
 Each action is  validated when requested as part of a continious authentication process and access is only allowed after policies are cheked, including elements like idenity, permissions, system configuration and securty status, threat intelligence data review and security posture.